-- 1. If installed, remove the front bezel. - 2.
-Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 3.
-Open the system. - 4.
-Remove the control panel from the chassis. - 5.
-Remove the screw(s) securing the control-panel module to the chassis. - 6.
-For a 3.5 inch cabled hard-drive system: - a.
-Remove the screw(s) securing the LED panel to the chassis. - b.
-Remove the LED panel.
+- 1. If installed, remove the front bezel.

+- 2. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals.

+- Open the system.

+- Disconnect the display module cable from the control-panel board.

+NOTE: The control panel has six tabs that secure it to the chassis.

-CAUTION: Do not use excessive force when removing the control panel as it can damage the connectors.
+CAUTION: Applying excessive force may damage the control panel.